Skip to content

 The mandate and leadership of the Office of the High Commissioner for Human Rights

 The OHCHR is guided in its work by the mandate provided by the General Assembly in resolution 48/141, the Charter of the United Nations, the Universal Declaration of Human Rights and subsequent human rights instruments, the Vienna Declaration and Programme of Action, the 1993 World Conference on Human Rights, and the 2005 World Summit Outcome Document.
 The head office was established in Geneva in 1993.
-The current UN High Commissioner for Human Rights, Michelle Bachelet, was appointed in September 2018.
+The current UN High Commissioner for Human Rights, Volker Türk, was appointed in October 2023.

-Since governments have the primary responsibility to protect human rights, the OHCHR provides assistance to governments, such as expertise and technical trainings in the areas of administration of justice, legislative reform, and electoral process, to help implement international human rights standards on the ground.
+Since States have the primary responsibility to protect human rights, OHCHR provides assistance to governments, such as expertise and technical trainings in the areas of administration of justice, legislative reform, and electoral process, to help implement international human rights standards on the ground.

 Field presence